Everett "Cotton" Owens won a number of big races in his lengthy career as both a stock car racer and owner.

 "That one stands out the most," Owens said.
 "Beating those boys felt real good."

 Owens went on to win quite a few more races as both a driver and a car owner.
 He visited Victory Lane more than 100 times as a driver on the NASCAR Modified Tour and captured the series championship in both 1953 and 1954.
-Then, when he moved into what's now known as the NASCAR Sprint Cup Series, he claimed a combined total of 41 victories (and 38 pole awards) in 487 races as both a driver and an owner.
+Then, when he moved into the NASCAR Grand National (Cup) Series, he claimed a combined total of 41 victories (and 38 pole awards) in 487 races as both a driver and an owner.

 Nicknamed "Cotton" because of his bushy head of white hair, Owens was born in Union, South Carolina.
 He didn't know much about stock car racing while he was growing up in the 1930s.
 But, then in 1940, he snuck in to see a stock car race that included "Big Bill" France as one of the drivers - Owens' life immediately changed.